Pink Panther (video game): Gameplay

 The Pink Panther wants to take a vacation on an island, but he lacks the funds to do so.
 To raise the necessary money he takes a job as a butler so he can rob the wealthy homeowners of their belongings while they sleep.
 The game takes place across several mansions, played one at a time.
 Playing as the Pink Panther, the player must purchase the items necessary to qualify for each butler job.
 Such requirements include a top hat for the first mansion, and a car for one of the later mansions.
 In each mansion, the homeowner turns out to be a sleepwalker.
-The player must rob belongings around the house while simultaneously preventing the homeowner from bumping into obstacles, which will wake up the owner and foil the Pink Panther's theft.
+The player must steal belongings around the house while simultaneously preventing the homeowner from bumping into obstacles, which will wake up the owner and foil the Pink Panther's theft.
 In each mansion, the player has a side view of the home with several floors visible on the screen.

 The player must also avoid Inspector Clouseau, who looks for the Pink Panther in each mansion.
 The player has various items that can be used to avoid Clouseau and also prevent the sleepwalking homeowner from waking up.
 Items such as catapults and springboards can be used to help the homeowner get across obstacles, and a bell can also be used to redirect the owner in different directions.
 Another item is an inflatable Pink Panther, which can be used to distract Clouseau.